adrybakov/rad-tools/docs/source/user-guide/rad-identify-wannier-centres.rst

     rad-identify-wannier-centres.py example_centres.xyz

-This command creates an output file example_centre.xyz_identified in the directory of the input file with the following content:
+This command creates an output file "example_centre.xyz_identified" in the directory of the input file with the following content:

 .. literalinclude:: /../examples/rad-identify-wannier-centres/example_centres.xyz_identified

-and produce the following output in the console:
+and produces the following output in the console:

 .. literalinclude:: /../examples/rad-identify-wannier-centres/console_output.txt
    :language: text

 which means that two centres are not identified.
-The script provides in the console the distance to the closest atom for each unidentified centre.
-In the output file some information about unidentified centres are provided as well.
+The script provides the distance to the closest atom for each unidentified centre.
+In the output file some information about unidentified centres is provided as well.

-As one can see first unidentified centre is quite close to the Br1 and the second one to the Br2, let us extend the span a little bit in order to correctly identify all the atoms:
+As one can see first unidentified centre is quite close to the :math:`\text{Br}_1` and the second one to the :math:`\text{Br}_2`, let us extend the span a little bit in order to correctly identify all the atoms:

 .. code-block:: bash